Dan Caplen: Music career

 In 2014, D/C self-released his debut EP, Epiphany, gaining the attention of Atlantic Records, who signed him to the label in the following year.
 He then released his first single “Longing for You” on the label in February 2016.
-The track is taken from his first Atlantic Records EP Bad Man released in 2016.
+The track is taken from his first Atlantic Records EP Badman released in 2016.

 D/C supported UK electronic duo Honne on their UK tour in October 2015 as well as Anne-Marie on her UK tour in January/February 2016.

 D/C also performed at The Great Escape 2016 festival in Brighton, United Kingdom.

 In 2018, Caplen achieved his first UK number-one single, "These Days", alongside Rudimental, Jess Glynne and Macklemore.